-Additional advice can be found at: NCA Cyber choices, NPCC- When to call the police and The National Cyber Security Centre
+Additional advice can be online at NCA Cyber Choices, NPCC - when to call the police and the National Cyber Security Centre

 CHILDREN WITH SPECIAL EDUCATIONAL NEEDS AND DISABILITIES OR CERTAIN HEALTH ISSUES

 Children with Special Educational Needs or Disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
 Children with SEND are significantly more likely to be abused than their peers.